MicrosoftDocs/visualfsharpdocs/docs/conceptual/inheritance-[fsharp].md

 inherit MyBase(...)
 ```

 A class can have at most one direct base class.
-If you do not specify a base class by using the **inherit** keyword, the class implicitly inherits from **T:System.Object**.
+If you do not specify a base class by using the **inherit** keyword, the class implicitly inherits from **System.Object**.

 ## Inherited Members